View grant awardees.

 Short-term Research Travel Outside North America

 Awards of up to $5,000 are available for North American-based scholars to cover travel expenses on trips to Korea or other sites outside North America for projects explicitly related to Korean studies that can be accomplished in a relatively short period.
 Justification for why research outside North America/in Korea is required to do this research must be provided.
-Only airfare, ground transportation (train, airport shuttle, bus, subway, etc.), lodging, and meal expenses are eligible for reimbursement.
+Only airfare, ground transportation (train, airport shuttle, bus, subway, etc.), lodging, and personal meal expenses are eligible for reimbursement.
 Passport/Visa application fees, insurance, book or equipment purchases, shipping expenses, gifts, research assistants, translation costs, photocopying expenses or supplies, and survey costs are not eligible for reimbursement.
 If your project involves interviewing human subjects, please see specific requirements in this regard in the NEAC grant application itself.
 Also, please note, NEAC grant funds cannot be used to pay for human subjects.
 These grants are intended for use by scholars who are already familiar with Korea and with their topic, but who need time outside North America in order to complete their work.
 NEAC grant funds are NOT intended for primary and/or initial dissertation research fieldwork.
 Pre-doctoral research will only be considered to FINALIZE a project.
 NEAC research travel grant funding is also NOT intended for partial funding of long-term research, and these applications will not be considered.
 A letter from an advisor is required for pre-doctoral applicants and should be sent directly to the AAS Secretariat by the application deadline.
 Only economy airfare is allowed.
 Applicants must not have received funding in this category within the past three years.

 Workshops and Conferences